How To | September 26, 2019

 It is hard to believe, but we spend over one-third of our lives sleeping!
-Having a good bed, bed springs and mattress is an investment that could last a very long time.
-A good bed set, including the headboard, box springs and mattress can cost thousands of dollars, so it is important to protect your investment.
+Having a good bed, box springs and mattress is an investment that could last a very long time.
+A bed set, including the headboard, box springs and mattress can cost thousands of dollars, so it is important to protect your investment.
 If properly maintained, a good bed set can last decades and mattresses and box springs can last at least 10 to 15 years.
 Even if you are an empty nester, and cleaning out a child’s bedroom, it might still be a good idea to keep their mattress for future needs.

-- Before moving or storing a mattress, be sure to thoroughly clean the mattress.
+Before moving or storing a mattress, be sure to thoroughly clean the mattress.
 Use upholstery cleaner on the actual mattress and then vacuum both sides.

 Disassemble the bed for moving or placing it in storage.
 Keep all screws/nuts/bolts in a plastic bag taped to the frame or headboard for safe keeping.
 Cover the bed frame and headboard with old blankets during transit and during storage to protect from dust.

 Invest in a mattress cover to protect the mattress in storage.
 Use a light, breathable plastic cover to cover the entire mattress.
 These usually cost $20 or less at stores.
 Secure the cover with tape and cover any holes or tears in the cover.

 If you are storing a mattress on a long-term basis, then store it flat in the storage unit.
 This is actually opposite from what you read in most storage tips.
 It is okay to move the mattress on its side, but for storage, it is better to store flat as the coils and inner workings could shift by storing it on its side over a long period of time.
 When storing on the ground in a storage unit, lay a tarp on the ground first.
 You can also store the mattress on top of flat furniture.

 Do not store anything on top of a mattress.
 Heavy items can cause damage to the mattress material as well as possibly damaging the mattress springs.

 Once you are ready to remove the mattress from storage, freshen up the mattress before use.
 Sprinkle baking soda on both sides allowing the baking soda to absorb any odors and then remove via a vacuum.

 More Tidy Life Tips